L-Blondy/lb-write/README.md

 # lb-write

-Will take the text content and rewrite it letter by letter when needed.<br/>
+Exposes two functions that will clear the text content of any element and rewrite it letter by letter when specified.
-Based on `requestAnimationFrame`
+- `writeOnVisible` will trigger the effect when the element is visible.
+Will not do anything if browser has no `IntersectionObserver` support.
+- `writeSequence` is manually triggerred and will write all of its targets in a sequence.
+Will work only on the first node if `Promises` are not supported
+They both return a promise resolving with the target node / array of nodes once the effect is over.

 ### **writeOnVisible**

-Will rewrite the element content when the element(s) is/are on screen <br/>
+Rewrites the content when the element intersects with the root.
-If you want a custom threshold on `writeOnVisible` use `WriteSequence` instead<br/>
 Works with :
 - single node,
 - string ( querySelector style )